OpenTelemetry Observability¶

 These three pieces of information can be included in log statements generated by the logging library by specifying them in the pattern/format.

-Tip: For Spring Boot configurations using logback, you can add MDC to log lines by overriding only the following content logging.pattern.level
+Tip: For Spring Boot configurations using logback, you can add MDC to the log lines by simply overriding the following content for logging.pattern.level

 :